 Statement of Purpose

-This one-page (one-side, A4) statement should be used to provide information which is not necessarily contained in your Research Proposal.
+This 500 word statement should be used to provide information which is not necessarily contained in your Research Proposal.
 This can include:

 - previous academic and other experience relevant to your proposed research

 - why you wish to undertake your research at Queen Mary, what local resources you will draw on, and how your project will fit with the research interests of the Department and your potential supervisor(s)